-Our laser facilities are amongst the most advanced in Australia.
+Our laser facilities are among the most advanced in Australia.

-We have numerous class III and IV lasers and expertise in most current laser techniques, including particle image velocimetry (PIV), laser doppler velocimetry (LDV), planar nephelometry, laser sheet drop-sizing (LSD), two-line atomic fluorescence (TLAF), laser induced incandescence (LII), planar laser induced fluorescence (PLIF).
+We have numerous class III and IV lasers and expertise in most current laser techniques, including particle image velocimetry (PIV), laser doppler velocimetry (LDV), planar nephelometry, laser sheet drop-sizing (LSD), two-line atomic fluorescence (TLAF), laser induced incandescence (LII) and planar laser induced fluorescence (PLIF).

-The micro-algae cultivation and processing facilities at the University of Adelaide allowed CET scientists to produce green crude from marine microalgae and scale to technology to commercialisation (Muradel Pty Ltd).
+The micro-algae cultivation and processing facilities at the University of Adelaide have allowed CET scientists to produce green crude from marine microalgae and scale the technology to commercialisation (Muradel Pty Ltd).
 Facilities include culture facilities (i.e. mixers, shakers, growth cabinets and various bioreactors) and various strains of microalgae and cyanobacteria.

 CET’s wind tunnel is the second largest in Australia.
 It’s been built to test and develop wind turbines and cater for specialist capability in buildings, aerospace and sports engineering.
 The wind tunnel is unique within Australia and housed in a dedicated building at the Thebarton Research Precinct.